Skip to main content

 • Parents who helped kids buy by taking a 10–20% ownership stake

-• Divorced couples where one party retained small ownership percentage
+• Divorced couples where one party retained a small ownership percentage

 • Family arrangements with multiple owners holding minor shares